microsoft/coyote/docs/tutorials/first-concurrency-unit-test.md

 ```

 Cool, the flakey test is no longer flakey!
 Coyote can also help you reproduce and debug it.
 You can
-simple run `coyote replay` giving the `.schedule` file that Coyote outputs upon finding a bug:
+simply run `coyote replay` giving the `.schedule` file that Coyote outputs upon finding a bug:

 ```plain
 coyote replay .\AccountManager.dll -schedule AccountManager_0_0.schedule -m TestConcurrentAccountCreation